-Florida deputies identify man accused of planning to commit mass shooting at New Orleans festival
+Florida deputies identify former police officer accused of planning mass shooting at New Orleans festival

 Latest Weather Blog

-Florida deputies identify man accused of planning to commit mass shooting at New Orleans festival
+Florida deputies identify former police officer accused of planning mass shooting at New Orleans festival

-DESTIN — Florida authorities on Thursday identified a North Carolina man who was reportedly planning a mass shooting at a New Orleans festival this weekend.
+DESTIN — Florida authorities on Thursday identified a North Carolina former police officer who was reportedly planning a mass shooting at a New Orleans festival this weekend.

 Christopher Gillum was arrested Wednesday evening by Okaloosa County Sheriff's deputies at a Destin hotel along Scenic Highway 98.
 Gillum had a handgun and approximately 200 rounds of ammunition when he was arrested.
 Gillum was located using the county's FLOCK camera system, deputies added.

-According to deputies, he planned on driving to New Orleans to Jazz Fest to conduct a mass shooting and then commit suicide by cop.
+According to deputies, he planned on driving to New Orleans to conduct a mass shooting and then commit suicide by cop.
 This weekend is the first weekend of the New Orleans Jazz and Heritage Festival.

 Gillum is wanted in Orleans Parish by the Department of Public Safety for terroristic threats, deputies added.